-An Azure Stack Hub integrated system in the connected deployment model, running the current update (2002 as of 9/20), and located within the customer's on-premises datacenter.
+An Azure Stack Hub integrated system in the connected deployment model.
+The system runs the current update (2002 as of 9/20) and is in the customer's on-premises datacenter.

-An Azure Stack Hub subscription and a virtual network or multiple peered virtual networks hosting all on-premises VMs that are part of this solution.
+An Azure Stack Hub subscription and a virtual network, or multiple peered virtual networks, that hosts all the on-premises VMs for this solution.

-Azure Site Recovery configuration and process servers, running on Windows Server 2016 or 2012 R2 Azure Hub Stack VMs, managing communications with the Azure Recovery Services vault and the routing, optimization, and encryption of replication traffic.
+Azure Site Recovery configuration and process servers that run on Windows Server 2016 or 2012 R2 Azure Hub Stack VMs.
+The servers manage communications with the Azure Recovery Services vault, and the routing, optimization, and encryption of replication traffic.

 By default, a configuration server hosts a single process server.
-You have the option to deploy dedicated process servers to accommodate a larger volume of replication traffic.
+You can deploy dedicated process servers to accommodate a larger volume of replication traffic.

-Azure Stack Hub VMs to be protected, running supported versions of Windows Server, CentOS, or Ubuntu operating systems.
+The Azure Stack Hub VMs that are to be protected.
+They run supported versions of the Windows Server, CentOS, and Ubuntu operating systems.

-Azure Site Recovery Mobility service (also referred to as mobility agent) installed and running on protected VMs, which tracks changes to local disks, records them into replication logs, and replicates the logs to the process server, which, in turn, routes them to the target Azure storage account.
-The logs are used to create recovery points for managed disks implemented by using blobs stored in the Azure storage account you designated.
+The Site Recovery Mobility service (also referred to as mobility agent) that runs on protected VMs.
+It tracks changes to local disks, records the changes in replication logs, and replicates the logs to the process server.
+The process server routes them to the target Azure storage account.
+The logs are used to create recovery points for managed disks that are implemented by using blobs that are stored in the Azure storage account that you designate.

 - Azure Active Directory

 - Azure Virtual Network